Chords and scales for guitar

 A simple mandolin scene

 Here's a simple scene for viewing scales on mandolin; it initially shows an A major scale displayed horizontally: Scales on Mandolin.
-By picking a different root you can view a scale map for any other major scale.
-Or you can select other scales from the scale tab.
+By picking a different root you can view a scale overview for any other major scale.
+And you can pick another scale by selecting it from the Scale tab in the Chord/Scale picker.

 Complex Scenes

-A complex scene usually includes multiple instrument windows.
-Each window contains one instrument, and each instrument possesses a number of properties:
+A complex scene might include multiple instrument windows.
+Each instrument exists in its own window, and each instrument possesses a number of properties visible and editable in the Inspector window.

 Comparison Scenes

-A "comparison" scene usually presents two or three instruments situated side by side.
+A "comparison" scene usually presents two or three instruments situated side by side, or one above the other.
 The purpose may be to contrast the differences or similarities between tunings.
-It may be to show chords and scales side by side, or to illustrate the effect of a capo or partial capo.
+For instance, you can show chords and scales side by side, or illustrate the effect of a capo or partial capo.

 Saving Scenes